zacstewart/zacstewart.github.io/_posts/2012-04-14-http-options-method.md

 Of course, it'd show more than just the paramters for the POST method.
 I'd like to see a standardized format for documentation like this, but developing that is not the point of this post.

 ## Advancing our tools
 I'm currently working on a small, one page Sinatra, MongoDB, Backbone.js app.
 Every endpoint will respond to the OPTIONS method.
 As I go, I'm extracting it into a gem to make self-explaining Sinatra APIs easy.
 I'd like to participate in disucssion about this being added to Rails routing.
-At least responding with a proper Allows header would be a start.
+At least responding with a proper Allow header would be a start.
 I'm also interested in exploring the automatically generated client idea via Backbone apps.

 In the mean time, I just want to get the discussion started because I think there's a lot of potential here and I'm surprised that no one has tapped into it yet.
 As _RESTful Web Services_ puts it, "OPTIONS is a promising idea that nobody uses."